AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 	^ self subclassResponsibility
 ```

-The two methods we have just defined are abtract methods, which means they are placeholder for subclasses of `ActivationFunction` to actually provide an adequate implementation of these methods.
+The two methods we have just defined are abstract methods, which means they are placeholder for subclasses of `ActivationFunction` to actually provide an adequate implementation of these methods.

 We can now define the two activation functions, each as being a subclass of `ActivationFunction`.
 The sigmoid function may be defined as: